 John Ouellette and Brendan Munn met in the summer of 1997 at an Ignorance Never Settles concert.
-After some talk they decided to form a straight-edge band together and started jamming in the Munns’ basement in Hamilton, Ontario.
-After writing a couple of riffs with John on guitar and Brendan on drums, John asked his high school friend and previous band-mate Simon Bruyn to come in on vocals.
+After some talk, they decided to form a straight-edge band together and started jamming in the Munns’ basement in Hamilton, Ontario.
+They wrote a couple of songs with John on guitar and Brendan on drums, then John asked his high school friend and previous band-mate Simon Bruyn to come in on vocals.
 John came up with the band name, Believe the Lie.
 The compositions were fierce metallic hardcore in the veins of Confine and Ignorance Never Settles.
 They asked another mutual friend, Brandon Robinson, to come play bass for them.
-Believe the Lie then changes name to Avarice.
+Believe the Lie then changed name to Avarice.

-After playing a few more local shows in early 1998, Brendan wanted to expand to a second guitarist, an idea that some of the membres maybe not have been too happy with.
-Munn was still playing drums in Ignorance Never Settles but was getting tired of the chug-styled hardcore the band was playing.
-He found out his friend and band-mate Ronnie James “RJ Larente” Osbourne also felt the same and asked him to join Avarice instead.
+After playing a few more local shows in early 1998, Brendan wanted to expand to a second guitarist, an idea that some of the members may not have been too happy with.
+Munn was still playing drums in Ignorance Never Settles but was getting tired of the chug-styled hardcore of that band.
+He found out that his friend and band-mate Ronnie James “RJ Larente” Osbourne also felt the same and asked him to join Avarice instead.
 RJ’s first show with Avarice was in Guelph, Ontario with Left For Dead and Acrid.
 The band then made home-printed stickers to sell at their shows.

-In May of 1998, Avarice and Confine decided to do a split together and by reference, booked a weekend for both bands to record with Fred Betschen at Bulldog Studio in Buffalo, New York.
+In May of 1998, Avarice and Confine decided to do a split together and through a mutual connection, booked a weekend for both bands to record with Fred Betschen at Bulldog Studio in Buffalo, New York.
 The cost was 800$ per band for a fully produced, mixed and mastered result.
 Although Gordon Ball of Confine had created an original design, it was later decided to let James Hamilton create the layout for the split CD, using only an illustration from Gordie on the front cover.
 The CD would be released by Redstar Records again, in time for their first tour.

 After the summer tour the band took in new influences from Deadguy, Converge and Cave In and incorporated it in some brand new songs.
 They continued to play some shows that fall and getting ready for Europe.
 Between ten to fifteen shows had been booked in Germany, France and Belgium for that winter.
 But tensions between Simon and Munn, both wanting to lead the band, nearly divided the band in half.
 After playing a show in Buffalo with Death Threat, Simon would quit the band, leaving some turmoil behind.
 John attempted to take over vocals for a few of weeks but that also didn’t work out and he left the band.
 With Simon and John gone, Brandon Robinson felt out of place and quit the band as well.
 Simon and John would later reunite in January of 2002 for The Separation Suicide, which also featured Gordon Ball of Confine.